-The importance of getting your heat pump inspected now, before we enter the belly of winter, is to save on the costliness of having to make a late night emergency call because a rusted belt broke, or the dwindling airflow finally ceased altogether.
-It’s much better to spend a little for peace of mind and security, then to spend a fortune to fix an untimely disaster.
+The importance of getting your heat pump inspected now before we enter the belly of winter is to save on the costliness of having to make a late-night emergency call because a rusted belt broke, or the dwindling airflow finally ceased altogether.
+It’s much better to spend a little for peace of mind and security than to spend a fortune to fix an untimely disaster.

 The dangers of a defunct heat pump could be deadly.
 For instance, carbon monoxide is an odorless, poison gas, and if leaking from a broken heating system it could easily turn into a hazardous, life-threatening situation for you and your family.
 That’s why it’s so important to have a certified Summit Heating & A/C service technician come out to your home and make sure everything is working optimally.

-A Summit Heating technician will check to make sure your thermostat is working properly, check for and seal any leakages, measure the airflow and refrigerant charge, clean electrical connections and adhere a nonconductive coating, oil motors, and check the belt’s tightness and level of erosion.
+A Summit Heating & A/C technician will check to make sure your thermostat is working properly, check for and seal any leakages, measure the airflow and refrigerant charge, clean electrical connections, and adhere to a nonconductive coating, oil motors, and check the belt’s tightness and level of erosion.